Saltigue: Etymology

 In Serer, Saltigue and its spelling variations derive from two Serer words: "sal" and "tigui"; sal means "meeting point of two ways, place where one branch branches into two other branches.
 And by analogy, beam on which the roof of the hut rests."
 Tigui means "resting the roof of the hut."
 The combination of these two terms gave its name to "saltigue" (a metaphor).
 The term is also reported to be of Serer origin meaning "soothsayer".
 In Serer society, the term is reserved for those who communicate with the invisible world.

 In Mande, the term "Silatigi" is used, which according to Oumar Kane derives from the Mande term "sili" meaning road, and "tigi" meaning master or leader.
 Thus, in Mande, the "silatigi" is the one who leads the community in following the right path, physical or spiritual.
-The Fula borrowed the term from the Mande.
+The Fall claims that the Fula borrowed the term from the Mande.
 Massing claim that, the Serer religious title Saltigue or Saltigi is etymologically linked to the Mande title Silatigi, whose usage he claim spread extensively across West Africa, including in Sine-Saloum.

 In Serer society, the Saltigi/saltigue are the heirs of the ancient Serer lamanes.
 UNESCO, who have inscribed the annual Xooy religious ceremony into its List of Intangible Cultural Heritage of Humanity since 2013, a Serer religious ceremony which is presided over by the Saltigues, describes the Serer Saltigues as "master seers" and writes that:

 "The Saltigues are the living mediums of the Xooy and preserve and transmit the esoteric knowledge that is vital to the ceremony.
 They are also in charge of interceding between people, the Supreme Being, nature and genies, regulating society, and ensuring harmony between men, women and their environment."

 Amongst the Serer Palor people (a subgroup of the Serer), the term "Sili" or "Sili-Sili" is the name for their language, Palor, which is one of the Serer Cangin languages.
 In their language, "Sili" mean Serer.